- Position: Forward

 - Goals: 3

 Juan Agudelo burst onto the National Team scene in a way that immediately endeared him to US soccer fans.
 He scored in his first full international appearance.
 In just a few months, Juan has become a hot topic in American soccer circles, building off his strong showing at youth National Team and Major League Soccer levels.
 On May 17th, 2012 he was traded to Chivas USA.
 He moved to New England a year later.
 In January of 2014 he joined Stoke City and was immediately loaned to FC Utrecht.
-He rejoined New England in January 2015.
+He rejoined New England in January 2015, moving to Inter Miami by way of Toronto in the 2020 offseason.

 2018: Subbed on against Bosnia and Herzegovina on Jan 28.